 The Origin Of Tennis Is Heavily Disputed

-The official game and rules were attributed to Major Walter Clopton Wingfield in 1783, but many claim tennis was played before him.
-The game was nothing more than a clear adaption of badminton.
+The official game and rules were attributed to Major Walter Clopton Wingfield in 1783, but many claim that the sport of tennis was played before him.
+In fact, its origins can be traced to a 12th and 13th-century French handball game.

 Surfing Has Something In Common With Skiing